Labour MP loses whip after video appears to show him punching man

 It is not clear from the video what happened in the moments beforehand.

-It comes after different footage posted on social media on Saturday appeared to show the MP shouting and pointing his finger at a man lying in the street in Frodsham, Cheshire.
+It comes after different footage posted on social media on Saturday appeared to show the MP shouting and pointing his finger at a man lying in the street.

 “You won’t ever threaten me again, will you?
-You won’t ever threaten me again,” he appeared to say.
+You won’t ever threaten me again will you,” he appeared to say.

 Mr Amesbury said he will “co-operate with any inquiries” but was “determined to remain an open and accessible MP for our community” after the initial footage circulated online.